basic-app/basic-app/README.md

 ## Step 3

-Rename the file named `env` to `.env` and edit the file.
-Configure timezone and database connection settings in it.
+Rename the file named `env` to `.env`.
+Configure timezone and database connection settings in the `.env` file.

 ## Step 4